Mongols: Northern Yuan

-After the fall of the Yuan dynasty in 1368, the Mongols continued to rule the Northern Yuan dynasty in northern China and the Mongolian steppe.
+After the fall of the Yuan dynasty in 1368, the Mongols continued to rule the Northern Yuan in northern China and the Mongolian steppe.
 However, the Oirads began to challenge the Eastern Mongols under the Borjigin monarchs in the late 14th century and Mongolia was divided into two parts: Western Mongolia (Oirats) and Eastern Mongolia (Khalkha, Inner Mongols, Barga, Buryats).
-The earliest written references to the plough in Middle Mongolian language sources appear towards the end of the 14th c.
+The earliest written references to the plough in Middle Mongol language sources appear towards the end of the 14th c.

-In 1434, Eastern Mongol Taisun Khan's (1433–1452) prime minister Western Mongol Togoon Taish reunited the Mongols after killing Eastern Mongol king Adai (Khorchin).
+In 1434, Eastern Mongol Taisun Khan's (1433–1452) Oirat prime minister Togoon Taish reunited the Mongols after killing Adai Khan in Ejin.
 Togoon died in 1439 and his son Esen Taish became ruler of Northern Yuan dynasty.
 Esen later unified the Mongol tribes.
 The Ming dynasty attempted to invade the Northern Yuan in the 14–16th centuries, however, the Ming dynasty was defeated by the Oirat, Southern Mongol, Eastern Mongol and united Mongol armies.
-Esen's 30,000 cavalries defeated 500,000 Chinese soldiers in 1449.
+Esen's 30,000 cavalries defeated 500,000 Chinese soldiers in the 1449 Tumu Crisis.
 Within eighteen months of his defeat of the titular Khan Taisun, in 1453, Esen himself took the title of Great Khan (1454–1455) of the Great Yuan.

 The Khalkha emerged during the reign of Dayan Khan (1479–1543) as one of the six tumens of the Eastern Mongolic peoples.
 They quickly became the dominant Mongolic clan in Mongolia proper.
 He reunited the Mongols again.
-In 1550, Altan Khan led a Khalkha Mongol raid on Beijing.
+In 1550, Altan Khan led a Tumed Mongol raid on Beijing.
 The Mongols voluntarily reunified during Eastern Mongolian Tümen Zasagt Khan rule (1558–1592) for the last time (the Mongol Empire united all Mongols before this).

 Eastern Mongolia was divided into three parts in the 17th century: Outer Mongolia (Khalkha), Inner Mongolia (Inner Mongols) and the Buryat region in southern Siberia.

 The last Mongol khagan was Ligdan in the early 17th century.
 He got into conflicts with the Manchus over the looting of Chinese cities, and managed to alienate most Mongol tribes.
 In 1618, Ligdan signed a treaty with the Ming dynasty to protect their northern border from the Manchus attack in exchange for thousands of taels of silver.
 By the 1620s, only the Chahars remained under his rule.